DanGiaime/IGME.220.01/Rules.md

 #### Starting squads

+* Squad Sizes
   * Infantry - 6 units
   * Rocketeer - 6 units
   * Mech - 4 units
+* Squad Movement
+  * All units in a squad will move at the same time, in the same direction.
+The stack cannot be split.

 ### Deciding who goes first